lucasboucher/ffbb-alternative/readme.md

 # TODO
 - Stats panel on team page
     - Scored and cashed baskets total and average
-- Separate matchs played and not played yet
 - Parameters with storage for selected team
     - Modal when clicking on parameter icon button
     - Dev Mode button link
 - Sorting charts and all fixtures by date or by matchday (with ./team settings button)
-- Print 6 last and next fixtures by time (with future matchday indicator)
+- Print 6 last and next fixtures by time (with matchday indicator)

 ## Bugs
 - Down arrow icon non clickable -> z-index ? see radio button hint...